LaganYT/LTunes-Flutter/README.md

 - Download all songs from playlist, skipping already downloaded songs.
 - When downloading from the song detail screen, make sure it downloads in background

-## Bug fixes
-- Fix the total song duration not showing up on ios when playing a song from a url

 ## Do next
 - #fetch https://pub.dev/packages/audio_service #codebase can you add background playback?
+- Fix song duration display (showing 00:00 instead of actual duration).